Clinton must play second fiddle to Gore at 2000 convention

 President Clinton contemplates a response during an interview with Senior Pastor Bill Hybels at the annual Leadership Summit in South Barrington, Illinois, Thursday

-While Clinton doesn't stand to lose his office prior to the January inauguration of the next president, he appears to be prepared to to take a page from Gingrich's book of experiences.
-Clinton's Monday night speech, White House sources said Saturday, will most likely make no reference to the debacle.
-The draft circulating Saturday included no such passages.
+While Clinton doesn't stand to lose his office prior to the January inauguration of the next president, he could well stand to take a page from Gingrich's book of experiences.

 And, while Clinton engages in some of his favorite activities in Southern California in the two days leading to his convention appearance -- most notably a series of Hollywood fund-raisers for his wife and his presidential library -- he'll have to keep quiet about his personal opinion of Bush, whose father he trounced in 1992.